 - The pacing is naturally different in a video, and that’s fine; there’s no need to aim for the same pace that you would use in a whiteboard lecture.
 With Panopto, the viewer can slow down or speed up the video, as well as being able to pause and rewind.

 - If you use slides or create handwritten notes for your videos, it would be a good idea to make these files available for students alongside the videos.
 You can upload them to your Moodle course page.
 Some students find it convenient to have their own local copy that they can follow while watching the video.

-- Please make sure that you label videos clearly, so that the sequence is evident.
-It would be appropriate to highlight which videos correspond to which sections of the notes and/or to which problems sheets, and it would be useful to suggest a timetable to help students to plan their viewing (such as a timetable of which videos to watch each week).
+- Please make sure that you label/number videos clearly, so that the sequence is evident.
+On Moodle, you're asked to specify which videos and which sections of the notes correspond to each problems sheet.

 - You can choose whether to include a video of yourself.
-Audio of you talking over slides (or handwriting) is acceptable.
-Some students have reported finding it more engaging and easier to concentrate when they could see the lecturer.
+Students have reported finding it more engaging and easier to concentrate when they could see the lecturer.
 More than half of students indicated that they prefer to be able to see the lecturer, and only a handful prefer not to (the rest had no preference).

 - Whichever technology you use, you will need to end up with your video in Panopto, and you can then use Panopto for editing and post-production (see the links on the left).

 - It is good practice, for accessibility reasons, to include captions with all videos.
 Panopto automatically generates captions, and students can choose whether or not they see these.
 At the very least, you are advised to check that the automatic captions do not contain any inappropriate words that you would not want included.
 Also, note that if you edit out a section of a lecture then the corresponding captions will not necessarily be deleted.
 If you have time available, then you can edit more fully to correct any issues, which will make the captions more useful for students.
 Full instructions are on the post-production page.

 - If you include a video of yourself, try to look directly at the camera as much as possible.